yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

 > </p>
 >

 **Disclaimer**: *I have made every effort to ensure the accuracy of this document, but errors may still be present.
-Please proceed with caution.*
+Feel free to leave comments and I will address them.
+Thank you!*

 <sub>[↥ back to top](#this-note-covers-the-exercise-on-the-day-2-and-day-3-after-the-setup)</sub>